background preloader

 Facebook Twitter

 So, we have started listing all the events we can find verified news reports for.
-There's not 951 yet, but we do have most of the major ones. #occupywallstreet on Twitter.
+But what have we missed? #occupywallstreet on Twitter.
 Dataist: Occupy Wall Street visualized.
 All pages with prefix 'Occupy' Occupy movement.
 The Occupy movement is an international protest movement against social and economic inequality, its primary goal being to make the economic and political relations in all societies less vertically hierarchical and more flatly distributed.

 Local groups often have different foci, but among the movement's prime concerns deal with how large corporations and the global financial system control the world in a way that disproportionately benefits a minority, undermines democracy, and is unstable.[8][9][10][11]
 The first Occupy protest to receive widespread attention was Occupy Wall Street in New York City's Zuccotti Park, which began on 17 September 2011.
 Background[edit] Protests in 1–4 cities Protests in 5–9 cities Protests in 10 or more cities "We are the 99%" slogan[edit] Goals[edit] During the early weeks, the movement was frequently criticized by the news media for having no clearly defined goals.